400.00 Proposal Development

-Searchable databases of funding sources -- SPIN (from InfoEd International) and Community of Science Pivot are available to MSU faculty and students.
-Since these are subscription based services, access is limited to MSU campuses.
+Searchable database of funding sources -- SPIN (from InfoEd International) is available to MSU faculty and students.
+Since this is a subscription based service, access is limited to MSU campuses.
 Funding alert services are also available.

-Faculty profiles can be created in GENIUS (from InfoEd International) and in Community of Science Pivot.
+Faculty profiles can be created in GENIUS (from InfoEd International).
 Choose keywords that identify your areas of research interest, and you will receive e-mail alerts of new funding opportunities as they become available.
-Search the GENIUS and COS Expertise databases to identify collaborators worldwide.
-Call OSP (994-6240) for assistance.
+Search the GENIUS Expertise database to identify collaborators worldwide.
+Call OSP (994-2381) for assistance.